Chimbote

-Chimbote [tʃimˈbote]; Chimputi) is the largest city in the Ancash Region of Peru, and the capital of both Santa Province and Chimbote District.
+Chimbote [tʃimˈbote]; Chimputi) is a city in northwestern Peru.
+It is the largest city in the Ancash Region and the tenth most populous in Peru.
+With a population of 425,367 in 2017, it is the capital of both Santa Province and Chimbote District.
+The city has an altitude of 4 meters.

 The city is located on the coast in Ferrol Bay, 130 km south of Trujillo and 420 km north of Lima on the North Pan-American highway.
 It is the start of a chain of important cities on the Peruvian north coast like Trujillo, Chiclayo and Piura.
 The advantages of this geographic location made Chimbote into a transshipment junction for the Santa River valley.
+The city is the second most important port city after Callao.